forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

   - Variables (local and class variables)
 - Standard objects
   - Fields (standard and custom fields)
-  - Object definition
+  - Object definitions
 - Custom objects
   - Fields
   - Object definitions

 When you refresh SObject definitions, the extension uses the default org to generate Apex classes.
-These classes represent the standard and custom objects that the current user has access to. **Do not** edit these representative Apex classes, which are stored in a hidden directory on your local workstation.
+These classes represent the standard and custom objects that the current user has access to.
+We recommend that you don’t edit these representative Apex classes because these classes are intended to be read-only.
+If they’re modified, it may impact the auto-completion suggestions.
+Also, the changes are lost when you refresh the SObject definitions.

 Whenever you refresh SObject definitions, the representative Apex classes are deleted and regenerated.
 You can modify the SObjects either by updating the objects’ `.object-meta.xml` and `.field-meta.xml` files; Or by making changes declaratively in the default org.
 After modifying the SObjects, make sure to sync your local project and the default org.

-When you launch the Salesforce CLI Integration extension (which is part of the Salesforce Extension Pack) for the first time, `SFDX: Refresh SObject Definitions` command is executed automatically if your project doesn’t contain any Apex classes.
+When you launch the Salesforce CLI Integration extension (which is part of the Salesforce Extension Pack) for the first time and the `salesforcedx-vscode-apex.enable-sobject-refresh-on-startup` setting is enabled, `SFDX: Refresh SObject Definitions` command is executed automatically if your project doesn’t contain any Apex classes.
 After you add or edit standard or custom objects or their fields, make sure to run this command.

 ## Go To Definitions